travel-cloud/simple-lambda-logger/README.md

 ```

 ## Close
-Usage of third party logger in aws lambda requires you to close the connection to the logger, failure to do this will result in the function not exiting correctly.
-Using the simple logger you must just call close on your logger before the end of your lambda function.
+Usage of a third party logger in AWS Lambda requires you to close the simple logger.
+Failure to do so will most likely result in the function timing out as chances are the third party library is keeping its connection open.
+Using the simple logger you simply call close before the end of your lambda function:

 ```javascript
 process.env.LOG_LEVEL = 'DEBUG';